dsrkafuu/aofuji-analytics/README.md

 Prototype of WIP Goose Analytics based on Vue.

+## About Vue.js

+Vue.js is in the transition phase from v2 to v3, and the project will continue to be based on v2 temporarily because the adaptation of the community ecosystem is not stable yet.

 ## Local Development

 First you need to fork this repo and clone it.